graphcommerce-org/graphcommerce/docs/content/readme.md

 </details>

 <details>
+<summary>Is GraphCommerce a PWA Studio Magento 2 alternative?</summary>
-<summary><h3>Is GraphCommerce a PWA Studio Magento 2 alternative?</h3></summary>
+<h3>Is GraphCommerce a PWA Studio Magento 2 alternative?</h3>

-Yes, GraphCommerce is a very suitable alternative to Magento 2 PWA Studio.
+Yes, GraphCommerce is suitable as an alternative to Magento 2 PWA Studio.
 GraphCommerce is built with modern, open source javascript frameworks and libraries.
 Unlike PWA Studio for Magento 2, it features an app-like e-commerce user interface, Hybrid Static Site Generation (SSG) and has the ability to fetch